 After waiting a long time it was finally done.
 You could upload it to Intune and start testing with it… but In my opinion, choosing a Microsoft baseline to start with is way better and cleaner.

-8. Adding an allow rule or merging two XML Files!
+8. Add an allow rule or merge two XML Files!

-Best practice!!
-Make sure you have an additional VM enrolled to the company you want to allow an additional application.
-When you are making changes, please save each XML in its own folder with revisions and what you have changed!
+Best practice!
+Make sure you have an additional VM enrolled in the company you want to allow an additional application.
+When you make changes, please save each XML in its own folder with revisions and what you have changed!

 8.1.
 Adding a rule